 Students worked to design and build their projects throughout the fall and spring semesters.
 Most projects required teams to improve a process to increase safety, efficiency, or automation for a customer.

-Projects which will be demonstrated at the poster session include:
+Projects which will be demonstrated include:

 - An Americans with Disabilities Act-compliant rotating cooktop for people who use wheelchairs.

 - Modernized tracking methods to improve efficiency at a forge.

 - An apparatus for enhancing blood collection through automation.

 - A mechanism for pre-loading robotic surgery tools.